Welcome to Sunday Scribbles!

 ‘Lost again!’ his mother exclaimed.
 ‘What the hell?’

-‘That brat distracted me!’ he heard his mother yell.
+‘That brat distracted me!’ his mother yelled.
 ‘When I get my hands on him…’

 The harsh pants of his own breath and shouting from downstairs were the only sounds.
 No footsteps followed him up here.
-Blaise huffed a relieved sigh and curled in on himself.
+He huffed a relieved sigh and curled in on himself.
 His stomach growled, empty and barely audible over the commotion.
-He had not eaten since lunchtime, when he had intimidated some younger kids into giving up their lunch.
-He hoped that his mother was successful with this heist, then maybe they could eat for a while.
+He’d not eaten since lunchtime, when he’d intimidated some younger kids into giving up their lunch.
+He hoped his mother was successful with this heist, then maybe they could eat for a while.

 But then what?
 What if she got caught like Barry did?
 Yesterday, the PCPD had come knocking when his mother was out.
 They suspected her of more than just drug dealing.
 It was only a matter of time before she got herself arrested.
 Maybe he could take care of himself, become better than her.
 Determination settled within him.
 Blaise would become the best criminal mastermind the world had ever seen, and when he ran a heist, no one would get caught.

 Thanks for reading!
 I’m interested in writing a darker character with a redemption arc.
 This will be part of that.
 This is the fifth new story idea that I’ve had since I started Sunday scribbles.
 Writing to a prompt each week is inspirational when looking for new ideas!